sunesimonsen/workspace-cache/README.md

                       cached: all packages that is cached for the current version

     --hierarchy       all: (default) don't filter based on hierarchy
-                      shared: only list shared packages
+                      shared: only shared packages
-                      root: only list root packages
+                      root: only root packages

+    --grep            only packages which name matches the given glob pattern

   run <script>        run a npm script in each packages that contains that script